Define service level agreements

 For user interface details, see Advanced Options dialog box (Service Level Agreement pane).

 When analyzing your scenario run, Analysis compares the data collected from the scenario run against the SLA settings, and determines SLA statuses and APDEX scores.
-These are displayed in the Statistics section of the default Summary reports.
+These are displayed in the Statistics section of the default Summary Report.

 You can edit the SLA settings after the scenario run—the Statistics section is updated to reflect the new settings.